Bare Shell Verses Warm Shell properties what is the difference (1)

 A bare-shell property is an area of built-up real estate that comes equipped with walls, and ceilings, and has completed the final stage of construction.
 Such properties also come packaged with basic facilities for electricity and water.
 Such properties are usually more than 2,000 sq meters, in carpet area or built-up area terms.

 These properties can be customized to suit all your needs.
-However, you have to get fixtures fitted, you have to stick on the wallpaper, you have to fix the electrical systems and all of your own accord, with your own money that is not part of the property’s cost as per the builder.
+However, you have to get fixtures fitted, you have to stick on the wallpaper, you have to fix the electrical systems, and all of your own accord, with your own money that is not part of the property’s cost as per the builder.

 Such properties are highly customizable and ideal for long-term leases of up to 30 years by Thailand property and government laws.
 Such properties when in commercial establishments might also come with common amenities such as sprinklers and fire extinguishers in common areas.
 Buyers looking to purchase or lease real estate for offices tend to prefer this type of basic constructed property.